jina-ai/jina/README.md

 Leveraging these two components, let's build an app that **finds similar images using ResNet50**.

-### Generate embeddings in an Executor
+### Create Executors for embedding and storing images

 <sup>
 Preliminaries: <a href="https://sites.google.com/view/totally-looks-like-dataset">download dataset</a>, <a href="https://pytorch.org/get-started/locally/">install PyTorch & Torchvision</a>
 </sup>

-We are building an `Executor` generating embeddings with PyTorch and ResNet50:
+We first build an `Executor` generating embeddings with PyTorch and ResNet50:

 ```python
 import torchvision